Sanga Hindu Pilgrimage Temple

 Hindu pilgrimage temple, Sanga

-If you want to visit Sanga as a pilgrim, you must visit Sanga during the month of the middle of March on the occasion of Shivaratri.
-(Birth Day of Lord Shiva) Thousands of people go to see Kailashnath Temple during Mahashivaratri to worship Lord Shiva.
-The Teej festival during the Shrawan month also attracts many visitors to the Hindu pilgrimage temple Sanga.
+If you want to visit Sanga as a pilgrim, you must visit Sanga in the middle of March on Shivaratri.
+(Birth Day of Lord Shiva) Thousands of people visit Kailashnath Temple during Mahashivaratri to worship Lord Shiva.
+During the Shrawan month, the Teej festival attracts many visitors to the Hindu pilgrimage temple Sanga.

-However, if you want a peaceful visit, you should avoid these festivals because of the crowd.
-During the rainy seasons, you might also face the problems of floods and landslides.
-Enjoy the spectacular mountain views by choosing the right season and time of the Visit.
-Because of the pollution in Kathmandu, the valley is mostly cloudy in the rainy and winter seasons.
+However, if you want a peaceful visit, it’s best to avoid these festivals due to the crowds.
+You might also face problems such as floods and landslides during the rainy seasons.
+Enjoy the spectacular mountain views by choosing the right season and time for the visit.
+Due to the pollution in Kathmandu, the valley is often shrouded in clouds during the rainy and winter seasons.

-So you might get unlucky if you visit Sanga during the best seasons.
-So the best season to visit Sanga is between September and December and March to June when you can observe a clear view of the city and the Himalayas.
+You might get unlucky if you visit Sanga during the best seasons.
+The best seasons to visit Sanga are between September and December, and March and June, when you can enjoy a clear view of the city and the Himalayas.

-You might also want to stay the night at different hilly resorts around the Hindu pilgrimage temple Sanga, where you can enjoy the city lights of Kathmandu Valley.
+You might also want to stay the night at different hill resorts around the Hindu pilgrimage temple of Sanga, where you can enjoy the city lights of the Kathmandu Valley.